 Problems at the macro level are primarily about funding; how much should the government spend on a program, not whether the program should exist at all.

 The individual level is where public administration and health care have a deeper causal relationship.
 Some of the recent discussions about individual issues include the Affordable Care Act and consideration for mandatory vaccinations.

 Public administrators are necessary for the writing and passage of any law that determines government involvement in health policy.
-Because public administrators have intimate knowledge of the health care system, they are able to provide expert advice and analysis to lawmakers that helps create more effective legislation.
+Because public administrators have intimate knowledge of the health care system, they are able to provide expert advice and analysis to lawmakers that help create more effective legislation.
 Public administrators are also critical in repealing or replacing laws that no longer work.

 Oversight of Doctors